 Dr. Cashman has served as CSO and as a director of the Company since May 2004 and June 2010, respectively.
-Dr. Cashman has served as a Professor at the UBC since July 2005 and became Professor Emeritus as of February 1, 2022.
+Dr. Cashman served as a Professor at the UBC from July 2005 until he became Professor Emeritus as of February 1, 2022, when he became a full-time employee of the Company.
 He has also served as the Canada Research Chair in Neurodegeneration and Protein Misfolding Diseases at UBC from 2005 to 2019.
 He is also director of the ALS Clinic at Vancouver General Hospital since July 2005.